Task types

 5. Create an activity (hours registration)) for this task.

-Below is an example of a task whose realization needs to be approved by the specified employee, in this example the employee Yuki Directie (Yuki Management).
+Below is a task whose realization needs to be approved by the specified employee, in this example the employee Yuki Directie (Yuki Management).

 Click on > in front of the task with Realized status.
 The following screen is opened: